 This was what I was talking about ^

 When You get to the REALLY wide gas line clearing, you will be stumped.
 There is no sign of a trail on the other side.
 Looking North (Westbound) you will see an orange & white gas line marker pole WAY off.
 Maybe 1/8 mile.
 Probably less.
 That’s where you cross.
 Eastbound just go South and look for the marker by an opening.
 Trust me it’s pretty far South.
 The 2 times I have crossed here the grass was well mowed by the gas company.

 It comes out on a Gravel road “Bowman Bottoms Road” and curves West under I-24

 At the end it makes a jog to the right at the “T”.
-According to the map it takes the Dutchmans Lake access road (Fishing hole road), but in real life there is the Trail right off to the West at the intersection.
+According to the old map it takes the Dutchmans Lake access road (Fishing hole road), but there is the new trail right off to the West at the intersection.
 If the trail is overgrown, It’s up to you.
 The road goes to the same place.

 It looks pretty unused & grown up here, but it is actually pretty unused & grown up in there too.
 It follows yet another old roadbed all around the lake and finally comes out at the East end of the Dutchman Lake dam.
 (Where you meet the access road again and realize why people just go down the access road.)
 It was ok, I got my fill of persimmons this way.